joshbegley/nyt-latest/previous.md

 `“I am firmly committed to staying in this race, to running this race to the end, and to beating Donald Trump.”`\
 https://nytimes.com/interactive/2024/07/08/us/president-biden-letter-to-congressional-democrats-78.html

-**Biden Tells Members of Congress He is ‘Firmly Committed’ to Staying in the Race**\
+**Biden Tells Members of Congress He Is ‘Firmly Committed’ to Staying in Race**\
-`The letter comes just a day after five senior House Democrats said during a private conference call that they believe President Biden must step down from the race.`\
+`The letter comes just a day after several House Democrats said during a private conference call that they believe President Biden must step down from the race.`\
 https://nytimes.com/2024/07/08/us/politics/biden-letter-congress.html

 **Where the Heat Wave Broke Records in California**\